koenrane/KR-new-site/content/truthfulqa.md

 - [Artifacts or Abduction: How Do LLMs Answer Multiple-Choice Questions Without the Question?](https://arxiv.org/pdf/2402.12483)

 > [!thanks]
 > Thanks to the TruthfulQA authors for reviewing a draft and then promptly improving the public dataset.
 We thank David Elson and Rohin Shah for their comments and supervision.
 This work took place while working on a Google DeepMind project.
+Alex Cloud pointed out a logical flaw in the original simple trick 1.
 >
 > Alex Turner
 > : Noticed & analyzed the TruthfulQA problems; extended HaluEval analysis; wrote this document; implemented the decision tree via model calls.